Koiiichi/Midori/README.md

-# **Midori: Intelligent Plant System Prototype**
+# **Midori: Autonomous Plant System Prototype**

-Midori is a developer-led **smart plant system** that combines **embedded control**, **IoT integration**, and **adaptive automation** to maintain optimal plant health.
-Originally started in 2023 as a proof of concept under a small development team, the project explores scalable methods for connecting low-power embedded firmware with cloud-based intelligence for autonomous plant care.
+Midori began in **2023** as a small proof-of-concept exploring how low-power microcontrollers could collaborate with cloud-based intelligence to automate plant care.
+The idea was simple: build a plant system that **senses, adapts, and responds** — without human intervention.
+What started as an experiment in embedded programming evolved into a working prototype connecting firmware, IoT cloud control, and adaptive automation.

 ---

 ## **Overview**

-Midori prototypes a **closed-loop plant maintenance system** integrating sensors, actuators, and cloud logic to automate soil moisture, lighting, and irrigation.
+Midori implements a **closed-loop control system** that monitors soil moisture, light, and temperature, and reacts automatically through lighting and irrigation.
-The architecture uses **Arduino IoT Cloud** as the synchronization layer and a **Node.js controller** for high-level coordination, focusing on modularity and reproducibility rather than commercialization.
+It uses **Arduino IoT Cloud** for synchronization and a **Node.js controller** for high-level logic and data publishing.

-The project currently maintains multiple working prototypes, each testing different aspects of the design:
+The project focuses on **firmware reliability, modularity, and feedback-driven automation**, not on product commercialization.

+The system currently exists across several experimental builds, each exploring a specific subsystem:

-* **Kōjō** – Core control system and cloud interface.
+* **Kōjō** – Cloud control and firmware interface.
-* **Midori Watering Module** – Compact automated watering unit with feedback control.
+* **Midori Watering Module** – Automated irrigation unit with moisture feedback.
-* **Midori 1** – Primary prototype combining moisture sensing, adaptive lighting, and automated irrigation.
+* **Midori 1** – Combined sensing, lighting, and watering prototype.
-* **Midori Pro (in progress)** – Multi-planter interconnect design for distributed coordination experiments.
+* **Midori Pro (in progress)** – Multi-planter coordination over shared communication lines.
-* **Soilpod** – Experimental hydroponic substrate engineered for moisture regulation and capillary diffusion.
+* **Soilpod** – Custom hydroponic medium engineered for stable moisture and nutrient flow.

-This repository documents the **Midori 1** prototype.
+This repository documents **Midori 1**, the main working prototype.

 ---

 ## **System Architecture**

+Built for modular experimentation.

 ```
 Cloud Layer